Written by Nell O'Donnell, BSN, RN

-According to nurse.org., nurses are ranked the most trusted profession for the last 19 years.
+According to nurse.org, nursing has ranked as the most trusted profession for the last 19 years.
 It is a career that is professionally, personally, and spiritually rewarding.
 Nurses have the opportunity to connect with people during their most vulnerable and difficult times across their lifespan.
 The job can be physically and mentally demanding and it’s important that nurses remember to take care of their own health and wellbeing.
 Self-care includes getting high quality sleep to restore the body and brain.

 A good night’s sleep is just as vital to health as eating well and getting enough physical activity.
 According to the National Heart, Lung, and Blood Institute, there are a few tips to help:

 Go to bed and wake up at the same time every day.
 If you’re a night shift nurse, you can adjust sleep hours during your days off to get more if needed.
 You should always be sleeping after your shift because the lack of sleep can cause significant health problems.

 Exercise is great, but not 2-3 hours before designated sleep time.For a nurse working several 12 hour shifts in a row, you should still aim for a 20 minute brisk walk before or after your shift to help with cardio benefits.
 Exercise should be enjoyable, not another chore.
 If you take your walk outside you can benefit from natural sunlight that can help regulate daily sleep patterns.

 Avoid Alcohol, Caffeine, and Nicotine

 It is best to not consume large amounts of caffeine a few hours before the shift is over as this may prevent going to sleep.
 Up to 400mg of caffeine a day is safe, which is equivalent to 4 cups of coffee.
 An alcoholic drink may help you get to sleep but interferes with healthy deep sleep causing frequent waking up in the middle of the sleep cycle.

 Take time to unwind, and make it a ritual.
 Try relaxing activities such as: